-In accordance with rule 27 of the rules of procedure of the General Assembly, credentials for the seventy-fourth session of the General Assembly must be addressed to the Secretary-General and signed by the Head of the State or Government or the Minister for Foreign Affairs.
-In accordance with rule 25 of the rules of procedure, credentials should indicate not more than five representatives and five alternate representatives, and as many advisers, technical advisers, experts and persons of similar status as may be required by the delegation.
-The original hard copy of the credentials should be delivered to Ms. Tomoko Iwata (room S-3604) or Mr. Keiichiro Okimoto (room S-3639), Office of Legal Affairs, not less than one week before the opening of the session.
-In addition, starting from the seventy-fourth session of the Assembly, a scanned copy of the credentials, as well as other communications containing the names of representatives to the seventy-fourth session (such as letters and notes verbales from the permanent missions), should be submitted through the new online platform "e-Credentials", which can be accessed through the e-deleGATE portal (delegate.un.int).
+In accordance with rule 27 of the rules of procedure of the General Assembly, credentials for the seventy-fifth session of the General Assembly must be addressed to the Secretary-General and signed by the Head of State or Government or the Minister for Foreign Affairs.
+In accordance with rule 25 of the rules of procedure, credentials may indicate not more than five representatives and five alternate representatives, and as many advisers, technical advisers, experts and persons of similar status as may be required by the delegation.
+A scanned copy of the credentials, as well as other communications containing the names of representatives to the seventy-fifth session (such as letters and notes verbales from the permanent missions), should be submitted, if possible by 8 September 2020, through the online platform "e-Credentials", which can be accessed through the e-deleGATE portal.
+While the original hard copy of the credentials should be submitted to the Office of Legal Affairs, owing to the restricted access to the Secretariat Building, the Office is unable to receive the original hard copies until further notice.
+An announcement will be made in the Journal of the United Nations when the Office is in a position to receive the original hard copies.